rasterradio/Kumite/README.md

 ### Knockback

 Ground control plays a heavy role in *Kumite*.
 Attacks cause a large and equal amount of knockback whether they are successful or blocked.
-In *Karate Tournament*, the player can be pushed out of the arena by knockback from default position in 6 normal hits or 3 power hits, assuming they don’t move.
+In *Karate Tournament*, the player can be pushed out of the arena by knockback from the default position in 6 normal hits or 3 power hits, assuming they don’t move.
 So Power Attacks cause double the knockback of normal attacks.
 They would also have, on average, double the recovery time.
 Knockback will have to be examined against punches/kicks, and a decision will have to be made to what extent defending players will have frame advantage when blocking.

 ### Attack Trades